 Nabilla Mohd Zahir, Lead Wildlife Rehabilitator

 Nabilla has been with Wild Bird Rescue & Rehab since June 2012.
 She graduated cum laude from the University of Texas, Dallas with a B.A. in Psychology and minor in Criminology.
 Soon after, she moved to Denver and began working at Wild Bird as an Animal Care Technician.
-Under the tutelage of Wild Bird's founder, Debbie Strimple, she gained her Provisional Wildlife Rehabilitator's License in 2014.
-Pending Wild Bird's re-opening, she completed her provisional period through Greenwood Wildlife in Longmont.
-She begins her first year at CSU's College of Veterinary Medicine in August 2017.
-She credits Debbie for first instilling in her a love of wild creatures (especially ones with wings) and plans on exploring Avian & Exotics Veterinary Medicine.
+Nabilla began her provisional Wildlife Rehabilitation licensure in 2014, and became fully licensed in 2017, which coincided with the opening of Wild Bird Rescue and Rehab.
+Nabilla began her first year at CSU's College of Veterinary Medicine in August 2017.
+She credits volunteering at Wild Bird Rescue and Rehab for first instilling in her a love of wild creatures (especially ones with wings) and plans on exploring Avian & Exotics Veterinary Medicine.

 Morgan Sandoval, Wildlife Rehabilitator

 Morgan has been with Wild Bird since she graduated from the Bel-Rae Institute of Veterinary Technology in 2008.
-She gained her Provisional Wildlife Rehabilitator's license in 2014 under the supervision of Debbie Strimple and completed her provisional period through Greenwood Wildlife in Longmont.
-Morgan has helped rehabilitate thousands of birds over the years and is excited to become a Wildlife Rehabilitator with Wild Bird once our center is operational!
+Morgan gained her Provisional Wildlife Rehabilitation license in 2014, and became fully licensed in 2017, which coincided with the opening of Wild Bird Rescue and Rehab.
+Morgan has rehabilitated thousands of birds over the years!
 She is also accomplished in bird identification and, in her spare time, likes to expand her skills as a birder and budding wildlife photographer.
 Her work is often featured on Wild Bird's social media pages and newsletters.